realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

          (ie: method “makeSound()” is called on object Cog) Does it _Meow_ or _Bark_?`")))
       ```
-  - Example of attempt to use "Multiple Inheritance" in C++:
+  - Example of an attempt to use "Multiple Inheritance" in C++:
     ```C++
     class Animal {
        public: